The Community Infrastructure Levy (CIL) Process

 Step 6

-If yours is a self-build development and you have claimed an exemption by submitting the CIL Form 7: Self Build Exemption Claim - Part 1, then on completion of works, you will need to submit Form 7: Self Build Exemption Claim Form, Part 2.
+If your development is a self-build and you have claimed an exemption using the CIL Form 7: Self Build Exemption Claim - Part 1, you will need to submit Form 7: Self Build Exemption Claim Form, Part 2 when you have completed the works.

 Further Information